Hyperlinear BART Map

 By popular demand, black and white t-shirts are available on Zazzle.
 (Through Sunday use the code PIRATEDAYTEE for $3 off.
 And why the hell are black t-shirts so expensive?
 Any other more reasonably priced vendors out there?)

-7. Concerned Guajolote Says:
+6. Concerned Guajolote permalink

 Order placed, thanks juanito